-There can be a lot of factors to consider when determining the right running shoe for you.
+There can be a lot of factors to consider when you’re wondering how to choose a running shoe that’s right for you.
 With all the choices out there, it can be hard to know which is best for your specific needs.
 There are a few guidelines we recommend that can help lead you toward the perfect pair.

 First, we recommend a professional fitting based on the characteristics of your feet including size, arch, and other considerations.
 We have fitting specialists on staff who are able to observe you walk and determine the areas in which you need support.
 Based on this information, we can narrow down the selection of shoes to those that will best serve you.

 It’s important to keep in mind what activity you will be using your new shoes for.
 Do you plan on just walking around the neighborhood or running errands in them?
 Or are you an athlete looking for the best shoe for your physical activity?
 This plays a big role in the selection process.
 If you consistently participate in high-impact activities such as running, you may need more support or cushion in your shoe.

 If you have any orthotic issues and require inserts, be sure to bring those inserts with you while trying on shoes.
 These can change the fit of the shoe substantially, so it’s important to know how the new shoes feel with the orthotic inserts in them.